isabella232/marketing-1/IMC/personas/BobBurgers.md

 Get students to be more interactive and be able to use and apply their communicative skills in real life.

 ## Job responsibilities
+Teach students how to effectively send and receive information through communication, allowing students to apply to their own fields.

 ## Biggest Challenges
+To effectively interact with passive students and to get them actively using communication skills.

 ## Reports to